Articles

 - The problem cuts across demographic and geographic categories, enveloping the young, the old, the rich, the poor and those in between.

-- The hospital field and governments are taking extra steps to combat the problem, both in prevention of addiction and treat
+- The hospital field and governments are taking extra steps to combat the problem, both in prevention of addiction and treatment of patients already hooked on the drugs.

 What Physician-led ACOs Can Teach Hospitals